cyb3rxp/awesome-soc/management.md

 * Average number of hours from the request for termination of access to sensitive or high-risk systems or information, to deprovisioning of all access.

+# To go further

+## Priorities
+* **Define SOC priorities, with feared events and offensive scenarios (TTP) to be monitored**, as per risk analysis results.
+  * My recommendation: leverage EBIOS RM methodology (see [Detection engineering](https://github.com/cyb3rxp/awesome-soc/blob/main/detection_engineering.md#define-risk-prioritization-as-per-bia)).

+## Detections enhancements
+* Leverage machine learning, wherever it can be relevant in terms of good ratio false positives / real positives.
+  * My recommendation: be careful, try not to saturate SOC consoles with FP.

+## Leverage best practices:
+* Make sure to **follow the 11 strategies for a (world class) SOC**, as per MITRE paper (see [Must Read](https://github.com/cyb3rxp/awesome-soc/blob/main/README.md#must-read)).

+## Follow the security industry standards:
+* Publish your RFC2350, declaring what your CERT is (see ['Nice to read' on the main page](https://github.com/cyb3rxp/awesome-soc/blob/main/README.md#to-go-further))

 # End

 Go to [main page](https://github.com/cyb3rxp/awesome-soc)